ifireball/jenkins.py-wiki/Easy-Python-Scripting-in-Java-Plugins.md

 </build>
 ```

 4. Add your python files to the _src/main/python_ directory.
+All script should be compatible with the [Jython 2.5.3](http://www.jython.org/).

 5. Init and use PythonExecutor object in your Java class:
     ```java